hanmindev/ingot-docs/Writerside/topics/Motivation.md

 4. Similar to functional programming languages, loops must be written in a recursive manner.
 Unlike any other language, many other constructs must also be written using functions, such as if-else statements.
 5. .mcfunction has a concept of execution context which is not present in other languages but is incredibly powerful and should be leveraged as much as possible.
 Thus, the language should be designed to make it easy to use this feature.
    * Note: this feature is powerful not because it allows .mcfunction to have features missing in other languages; any sensible game engine should have a better way to do this.
 Rather, it is powerful because Minecraft gives us so little to work with.
-6. Minecraft has access to most of the Java primitives such as signed 32-bit integers, floats, doubles, strings, etc, but many of them have weird restrictions on them.
+6. Minecraft has access to most of the Java primitives such as signed 32-bit integers, floats, doubles, strings, etc., but many of them have weird restrictions on them.
    * Only integers can be stored in scoreboards, meaning that all other data types must be stored in storage which has a much slower access time.
    * Arithmetic operations can only be done on integers, and not floats or doubles.
 There are ways to get around this, such as casting to an integer, emulating floating point operations, etc., but they are all incredibly slow and the developer should be aware of this.